hahminlew/hahminlew.github.io/_pages/about.md

  - Image Animation

 And the research areas that I have recently become interested in, and studying are:
+- 3D-aware Image Synthesis
 - Score-based Generative Modeling & Diffusion Probailistic Modeling
-- Image Editing with Diffusion Models
-- 3D-aware Image Synthesis

 ## Conference Publications